 If you were seriously injured in a collision with a semi-truck or a similar type of vehicle, there are legal options available to you.
-A Columbus truck accident lawyer from our team can help you file for compensation for your various injury-related losses.
+A Columbus truck accident lawyer from The Fitch Law Firm can help you file for compensation for your various injury-related losses.

 We can review your case and start taking steps to calculate your damages, which may include pain and suffering, medical bills, and lost income.